 - Measure query performance

-The GraphQL editor will make it easy to build your queries with typeahead support, validation and typechecking, and bracket-matching.
+You can type a query or mutation directly into the API Explorer's editor panel.
+The editor has code completion that will suggest queries as you type, validation and typechecking, and bracket-matching.
 You can also collapse and expand nested segments of queries to manage writing more complex queries.
+When you hover over a query, you'll see tooltips with helpful information, including links to your auto-generated documentation.

-When you've got a query composed, it's time to hit Run Query to send it to your API!
+To run your query, select the play button at the top of your API Explorer.
+Your results will appear in the panel to the right.
 If your query is valid, you'll see the data returned as a JSON object in the results pane.
-If your query is invalid, you'll get a list of errors instead (even when there's only 1 error, you'll still get back a list).
+If your query is invalid, you'll get a list of errors instead.
+Even when only one error is returned, you will still receive a list.

 One powerful feature of GraphQL is the ability to provide variables to your queries.
 This makes it easy to write reusable queries for common queries like a paginated list.